 We propose a cluster rekeying heuristic to reduce the rekey cost of the modified key tree.
-In the heuristic, all the users belonging to the same level-(D - 1) ID subtree are referred to as a bottom cluster.
+In the heuristic, all the users belonging to the same level-(D-1) ID subtree are referred to as a bottom cluster.
 For each bottom cluster a user is selected as the leader.
 The leader has all the keys on the path from its corresponding u-node to the root in the modified key tree.
 A non-leader user has only three keys: the group key, the user's individual key, and a pairwise key shared with its cluster leader.
 When a leader receives a new group key, it unicasts a copy of the group key to each user in its cluster by first encrypting the group key with the receiving user's pairwise key.
 With this heuristic, only the join and leave of a leader incurs group rekeying.
-Appendix B presents a detailed description of this heuristic.
+Please see technical report [27] for a detailed description of the heuristic.

-Fig. 12 (c) plots the average rekey cost of the modified key tree with the cluster rekeying heuristic applied minus that of the original key tree.
-We observe that with the heuristic, the rekey cost of the modified key tree becomes even smaller than
+Fig. 7 (c) plots the average rekey cost of the modified key tree with the cluster rekeying heuristic applied minus that of the original key tree.
+We observe that with the heuristic, the rekey cost of the modified key tree becomes even smaller than that of the original key tree when the fraction of leaving users is small.